thehimel/django-multi-user-types/README.md

 Integrate MDB4 with all the html files inside templates/account.
 The account folder is downloaded from the template directory of allauth github repository.

+## Deletion of Files Changed by the User
+You use django-cleanup to remove files when user updates a filefiled.
+[Link](https://pypi.org/project/django-cleanup/) Files used in defaults won't get deleted.

+You can also use django-unused-media when you already have junk files.
+[Link](https://pypi.org/project/django-unused-media/) This is a command line tool that can delete unused files.

 ## Important Note
 In the database, you must rename the site to include your site_name in emails.